vlang/vscode-vlang/README.md

 ### Testing

 - Run Tests under the cursor, in current file, in current package, in the whole workspace using either commands or codelens.
-[WIP]

 ### Others